chris522229197/SIRDA-Simulation/README.md

 # SIRDA-Simulation

 Simulation study for the SIR Bayesian data augmentation by Fintzi, Cui, Wakefield, and Minin (2017).

+## Instruction

+To run the simulation, execute `Rscript simulate.R` with the command line parameters.
+To see details about the parameters, run `Rscript simulate.R --help`.

 ## Dependencies

-- `BDAepimodel` for fitting Bayesian data-augmented stochastic epidemic model as in Fintzi et al. (2017): run `install_github('fintzij/BDAepimodel')` to install the package.
+- R package `BDAepimodel` for fitting Bayesian data-augmented stochastic epidemic model as in Fintzi et al. (2017): run `install_github('fintzij/BDAepimodel')` to install the package.
 The code repository is https://github.com/fintzij/BDAepimodel.

 ## Other notes